RVanDamme/Metagenomics_course/docs/index.md

 2. Click the verification link you will receive by email.

-3. Go to this [https://usegalaxy.eu/join-training//heh-mag2024](https://usegalaxy.eu/join-training/heh-mag2024) to join our training session.
+3. Go to this [https://usegalaxy.eu/join-training/heh-mag2025/](https://usegalaxy.eu/join-training/heh-mag2025/) to join our training session.
-It should say you successfully registered in heh-meta-omic
+It should say you successfully registered in heh-mag2025

 ![Galaxy4](figures/Galaxy4.png)